-Full copies of the District-Wide School Safety Plan and any amendments will be submitted to the New York State Education Department within 30 days of adoption.
-Building-Level Emergency Response Plans will be supplied to both local and State Police within 30 days of adoption.
+- Full copies of the District-wide School Safety Plan and any amendments shall be made available to the New York State Education Department within 30 days of adoption. - This plan shall be reviewed periodically during the year and maintained by the Districtwide School Safety Team.
+The required annual review shall be completed on or before September 1 of each year after its adoption by the Board of Education.